NASA-SW-VnV/fret/fret-electron/docs/_media/UsingTheSimulator/ltlsim.md

 ## The LTLSIM Window
 The LTLSIM simulator has four major elements:

-* the control buttons and menues in header of the window,
+* the control buttons and menues in dark header bar of the window,
 * the requirements field,
 * the variable traces, and
 * the output trace(s).

+We first show, how traces can be understood and changed, then we go into details on how to control LTLSIM.

 ***
 <img src="../screen_shots/LTLSIM-MAIN-NUM.png">

 ***

+### How to read and change the variable traces
 The variable and output traces depict temporal traces of variables of the requirement, and a valuation of the formula, respectively.
 A trace length of 10 time steps is set by default, but can be modified by the user.

-The variable traces can be modified interactively.
-Moving over a signal trace and clicking on the small circle toggles the value of that variable for that time between true and false.
+Variable traces can be modified interactively.
+Moving over a signal trace for a Boolean variable and clicking on the small circle toggles the value of that variable for that time between true and false.
 Dragging a signal edge (that is, moving the mouse between the true/false edge and moving it while clicked) enables the user to select larger portions of the time trace.

-Variable names and values (true, false) are shown to the left of the trace.
+Variable names and values (`TRUE`, `FALSE`) are shown to the left of the trace.
 In many cases, variable names are abbreviated.
-Hovering over them shows the full name.
+Hovering over them shows their full name.

-If a formula contains arithmetic expressions, e.g., `pressure > 5`, LTLSIM shows the original (numeric) variable `pressure` as well as the evaluation of the expression (as a Boolean term).
-Traces for dependent terms are colored in light-blue and cannot be changed by the user directly.
-Rather, changes in the value of the original variable(s), here `pressure` automatically updates the value of the arithmetic expression for that time points.
+Variables with numeric values are shown in a similar way.
+If a formula contains arithmetic expressions, e.g., `pressure > 5`, LTLSIM shows the original (numeric) variable `pressure` as well as the valuation of the expression (as a Boolean).
+Traces for dependent terms are colored in light-blue and cannot be changed by the user.
+Rather, changes in the value of the original variable(s), here `pressure` automatically updates the value of the arithmetic expression for that time point.
-The reason for this is that the NuSMV checker cannot handle arithmetic expressions natively.
+The reason for this is that the NuSMV checker has no built-in support for arithmetic expressions.

-Traces of variables with numeric values can be changed interactively in a similar way as Boolean values.
-However, one click increments the variable value at the selected time by 1/10th of the variable range, usually by 1.
+Traces of variables with numeric values can be changed interactively in a similar way as Boolean variables.
+To the left of the trace, the minimal and maximal values for that variable are shown.
+One click on the small circle inside the trace increments the variable value at the selected time by 1/10th of the variable range.
 If the maximum value is reached, a subsequent click resets the value to the minimum.

+The bottom line(s) show the valuation of each requirement at this specific time.
-Whenever the traces of the input values change, the bottom trace(s), showing the valuation of the formula(s), is freshly evaluated, reflecting all changes of the input.
+Whenever any of the input values change, the bottom trace(s), showing the valuation of the formula(s), are freshly evaluated, reflecting all changes of the input.
 For large and complex formulas that might take a few moments.
+During that time, the cursor is set to a waiting symbol (hour-glass or spinning circle).
+During that time, no interactions with the Visualizer should be attempted.

 With default settings, the output trace is colored according to the overall valuation of the formula. (red=false, green=true).

-The ID and the requirement text of the requirement(s) can be shown by clicking the down-arrow at the top of the inner window, labeled "Requirements in FRETish".

-## LTLSIM control
-The LTLSIM tool supports a number of control options and commands that can be issued interactively.
-Most of these options are shown in the header line of the LTLSIM window
+### Active requirements
+The current trace can be valuated according to multiple requirements.
+When LTLSIM is started out of the requirements editor, that requirement is shown automatically.

+Clicking on `Requirements in FRETish` will show the full FRETish text of each requirement together with its ID.
+This avoids frequent change between editor and simulator view.
+A second click on that title hides the details again.

 ***
 <img src="../screen_shots/LTLSIM-REQ-DETAIL.png">

 ***

+## LTLSIM control
+The LTLSIM tool supports a number of control options and commands that can be issued interactively.
+Most of these options are accessible through the dark header line of the LTLSIM window.

 ### Requirements
-This menu `Req` allows the user to add (or remove) additional requirements from the current project to be included into the analysis.
+This menu `Requirements` allows the user to add (or remove) additional requirements from the current project to be included into the analysis.
 Clicking opens a selection menu of possible requirements.
 Requirement names that are shown in gray are already selected; clicking on those hides that requirement from the visualization.
 The first line shows the requirement name, from which LTLSIM was called.
-This requirement cannot be hidden
+This requirement cannot be hidden.

-### Listing of Requirements
-The current list of requirements in the visualizer, including the full text in FRETish, can be toggled by clicking on `Requirements in FRETish` just below the header.
+Note that currently ony one requirement can be added or hidden at a single time.

+For each requirement selected a valuation trace is added at the end of the trace window.

 ***
 <img src="../screen_shots/LTLSIM-REQ-SEL.png">